Privacy Policy

 Email service: Transactional emails (invoices, support) sent via our own mail servers or third-party email service providers as necessary for service delivery.

-All processors are located within the EU/EEA or operate under appropriate data transfer mechanisms (Standard Contractual Clauses pursuant to Art.
+All processors are located within the EU/EEA, in a country covered by a European Commission adequacy decision under Art.
+45 GDPR (Switzerland: Commission Implementing Decision (EU) 2024/2391 of 21 August 2024), or operate under appropriate data transfer mechanisms (Standard Contractual Clauses pursuant to Art.
 46(2)(c) GDPR where applicable).
 We may change sub-processors as operationally necessary; material changes will be communicated to you through our privacy policy updates.

 International data transfers